$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

-Consults with administrators and department heads to define, design, and implement Web pages and portal, improve existing ones, and discuss new directions and technology.
+Consults with administrators and department heads to define, design, and implement Web pages and portal, improve existing ones, enhance user experience design, and discuss new directions and technology.

 Maintains awareness of District and college policies and management initiatives, and identifies opportunities to use Web and portal technologies to further those initiatives.